RetryR1v2/mms-banking/README.md

 - Bill System Added
 - Transfer Money System Added
 - 1.1.7 BugFix Vaults that Weapons dont Shown
+- 1.1.8 BugFix Wrong Bank Account by more then 2 Open it at Same Time

 You can now Transfer Money between Accounts
 Now Using CharIdentifier instead of SteamID